Lard/Back Fat, Meat

 By 1900, the Mulefoot became a standardized breed.
 It was valued for ease of fattening and production of meat, lard, and especially hams.
-Mulefoot hogs were distributed throughout the Corn Belt, but were also common along the Mississippi River Valley.
-Farmers ranged their hogs on the islands along the river, putting them out to forage in the spring and collecting them in the fall.
+Mulefoot hogs were distributed throughout the “Corn Belt” but were also common along the Mississippi River Valley.
+According to Jeannette Beranger of The Livestock Conservancy, “A lot of the time, American Mulefoot hogs were managed on river islands.They’d forage all summer long, then when it came to butchering time in the fall, people would just go out to the islands and take what they needed.”
 In the early 1900s, there were two Mulefoot breed associations and over 200 herds registering purebred stock.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.